 Kashyap explores underrepresented and silenced chapters of South Asia in his work as an editor too.
 In the forthcoming edited anthology of short stories, How to Tell A Story About an Insurgency (HarperCollins), he has put together fifteen short stories by various authors, stories that narrate life under militancy in Assam in a variety of styles, voices, and themes.

-As one of the best known translators from Assamese language, Kashyap has translated Indira Goswami’s novel The Bronze Sword of Thengphakhri Tehsildar.
+As one of the best-known translators from the Assamese language, Kashyap has translated Indira Goswami’s novel The Bronze Sword of Thengphakhri Tehsildar.
 His current translation projects include Anuradha Sharma Pujari’s novel Hriday Ek Bigyapan (The Heart’s an Advertisement), and a collection of short stories by Yeshe Dorje Thongchi: a writer from the Serdukpen tribe, from the Indian state of Arunachal Pradesh.

 In addition to his English work, Kashyap writes regularly in his native Assamese language.
 His novel Noikhon Etia Duroit (July 2018) follows the life of an Indian immigrant student called Rajeev in the United States.
 The novel appeared periodically in the popular monthly magazine Satsori between January 2015 and January 2018 and found a wide readership much before its publication in book form.
 Four other novellas, Nodimukhee (2018), Horokanto Bejor Montro Puthibur, and Samironor Pasot (2015) have appeared in various periodicals.